Welcome to the Defend The Wolves Project.

 Hunters want a compromise.
 OK, if you want the predators brought under control, then let’s bring the sport hunting under control as well.
 Fair is fair right?

 There is one fact that has either been ignored or neglected.
 Wolves will control their own population.
 Given time, they will seek and find a balance.
 Almost all wild animals will do this to a point.

 Now back to wolves killing cattle.
-If we stop leasing public lands to private individuals, then we can utilize this land as a wildlife buffer, nature based tourism, wildlife watching tourism and other non-evasive recreational purposes.
+If we stop leasing public lands to private individuals, then we can utilize this land as a wildlife buffer zone , nature based tourism, wildlife watching tourism and other non-invasive recreational purposes.

 WASHINGTON -- Calling national wildlife refuges "economic engines," Interior Secretary Gale Norton touted a report released Thursday that said the refuge system generated $1.37 billion in economic benefits in 2004.